devdotbo/bmn-evm-contracts-limit-order/README.md

 ### Test Documentation

-For detailed information about the test suite:
+For detailed information about the test suite, see **TEST.md** for comprehensive testing documentation including:
-- **TEST-PLAN.md**: Comprehensive test implementation guide and specifications
+- Test implementation guide and specifications
-- **TEST_STRATEGY.md**: Testing philosophy and strategic approach
+- Testing philosophy and strategic approach
+- Gas reports and performance metrics
+- Architecture details and helper functions

 ### Key Test Scenarios